Which requirements do applicants need to fulfil?

 How can I best prepare myself for the admission exam and study course?

-Come to our annual open day, where you can find out what the Angewandte has to offer and all you need to know about our study course.
-Next expected Open House: October 2020
+Come to our open day, where you can find out what the Angewandte has to offer and all you need to know about our study course (next in autumn 2021).

-Please note that at the moment we cannot offer appointments.
+Please note that at the moment we cannot offer individual appointments for portfolio reviews.

 Is this study course based on practice or rather on theory?